milind0986/dcodemilind/readme.txt

 The initial-scale=1.0 part sets the initial zoom level when the page is first loaded by the browser.

 The Bootstrap grid system has four classes: xs (phones), sm (tablets), md (desktops), and lg (larger desktops).
 The classes can be combined to create more dynamic and flexible layouts.

+Directives :: Custom HTML element or attributeused to power up and extend our existing html.
+2 types Custom or BuiltIn